mtgsoftworks/eduGenie/README.md

 3. **Lifelike Avatar**: Using the **DreamTalk** framework (accessible via [GitHub](https://github.com/ali-vilab/dreamtalk)), EduGenie generates an avatar that lip-syncs with the audio, enhancing user engagement by adding a visual component to the interaction.

-4. **Fine-Tuning with Custom Dataset**: The chatbot has been customized with a dedicated English language learning dataset (`dataset_ingilizce.csv`).
+4. **Fine-Tuning with Custom Dataset**: The chatbot has been customized with a dedicated English language learning dataset (`dataset_english_fine_tuning.csv`).
 This fine-tuning was performed on **Google AI Studio** using the **Gemini 1.5 Flash 001 Tuning model**, adapting the chatbot specifically for language learning needs.

 5. **Dynamic Response Generation**: EduGenie generates text responses via **Google Gemini API**, using detected emotions to add emotional context to responses—ideal for a conversational learning assistant.